Chapter 89. Adaptations for Special Populations

 (5) Resource room/services.
 This instructional arrangement/setting is for providing special education and related services to a student in a setting other than regular education for less than 50% of the regular school day.

 (6) Self-contained (mild, moderate, or severe) regular campus.
 This instructional arrangement/setting is for providing special education and related services to a student who is in a self-contained program for 50% or more of the regular school day on a regular school campus.

-(7) Off home campus.
-This instructional arrangement/setting is for providing special education and related services to the following, including students at South Texas Independent School District and Windham Independent School District:
+(7) Off-home campus.
+This instructional arrangement/setting is for providing special education and related services to the following, including, but not limited to, students at South Texas Independent School District and Windham Independent School District:

 (A) a student who is one of a group of students from more than one school district served in a single location when a free appropriate public education is not available in the respective sending district;